stefonarch/LXQt-Wayland-files/README.md

 ## Starting LXQt Session

 Copy the `lxqt-wayland` folder to `~/.config/`.
 It contains the default settings for the compositors and an extra part for LXQt.
-The `startlxqt*` scripts will use the configuration in this location; copy the desired file(s) from `wayland-sessions` to `/usr/share/wayland-sessions/` if using a display manager like SDDM to choose session type.
-Copy the desired scripts from `startup_scripts` to `/usr/bin/` and make them executable.
+The `startlxqt*` scripts will use the configuration in this location; copy the desired file(s) from `wayland-sessions` to `/usr/share/wayland-sessions/` (if using a display manager like SDDM to choose sessions).
+Copy the desired scripts from `startup_scripts` to `/usr/bin/` or `/usr/local/bin` and make them executable.

 `startlxqt<compositor>` scripts can be executed also directly in tty; environment variables are set here before starting the compositor.